-Squeeze on the 3/8" fuel/emisson hose.
+Squeeze on the 3/8" fuel/emission hose.
 It is a tight fit, but apply a little lube and it will go on.
-Put on a clamp andtighten it down.
+Put on a clamp and tighten it down.

 Remove the rubber insulators as they won't be needed.
 Using a bolt, a flat washer, and a lock washer (the lock washer goes between the head of the bolt and the flat washer) attach the purge valve to the engine block.
-It was kind of hard to get a good pic of this, but hopefully you get the gist.
-Plug the electrical connector back in and re-connect the purge line.
+It was kind of hard to get a good pic of this, but hopefully, you get the gist.
+Plug the electrical connector back in and re-connect the purgep>

 Run the fuel/emission hose under the neck of the intake and connect it to the remaining open port on the driver side of the intake, clamping the connection.

 It has been widely reported that the Steeda cold air intake will not fit with the Boss 302 manifold, but I'm happy to report that it darn sure will.
 Now don't get me wrong, it's not a slide it on and done type of deal, but you can make it fit.
 We didn't even cut anything.
 Yes, there is a .75" nitrous plate installed on this car, but I can't help but think that only made the fitment a bit more difficult; if anyke your time and have an extra set of hands around to help tighten clamps or hold the intake in place.
 Supposedly the JLT CAI fits a little better, we'll be finding out for sure soon.

 Oh, and don’t even bother trying to re-use your stock strut tower brace.
 We'll be trying several different varieties and listing which ones fit in the description of the Boss Manifold.

 EDIT: We now have the 2010 Track pack slash 2012 Boss 302 Strut Tower Brace set up and shipping daily!